FAQs Got a question? If you can’t find the answer to your question here, please contact the Pensions Management Team who will be happy to help you.

 Once your pension savings have been transferred to Smart Pension, you will receive more information on how to select their Smart Retire retirement solution.
 You can find out more on the Smart Retire website.

+If you become seriously ill, FuturePlanner includes income protection insurance that may provide an income of 50% of your salary for two years.
 If you are too ill to return to work, you may receive a lump sum as your employment ends plus the value of your Retirement Account on ill health retirement.

 If you die in service as a member of FuturePlanner, you are covered by a life insurance policy and a lump sum equal to four times your annual salary would be payable to your beneficiaries.